introlab/opentera-webrtc-ros/opentera_webrtc_ros/README.md

 - add_label_simple (`opentera_webrtc_ros_msgs/LabelSimple`): Label received from the frontend.
 - remove_label_by_name (`std_msgs/String`): Remove a label by its name
 - edit_label_simple (`opentera_webrtc_ros_msgs/LabelSimpleEdit`): Rename or move a label using frontend map coordinates
+- navigate_to_label (`std_msgs/String`): Navigate to a label by its name
+- All subscribed topics of `libnavigation`

 ## Published topics

 - stored_labels (`opentera_webrtc_ros_msgs/LabelArray`): Array of labels currently stored
+- stored_labels_names (`std_msgs/String`): JSON message with an array of string which are the stored labels names.
+Used by the frontend to display a list of labels.
+- All published topics of `libnavigation`
 <!-- - stored_labels_simple (`openterat_webrtc_ros_msgs/LabelSimpleArray`): Version of `stored_labels` which contains `opentera_webrtc_ros_msgs/Waypoint` instead of `geometry_msgs/PoseStamped` for frontend communication. -->